-PII includes Protected Health Information (PHI), State Personal Information (SPI) and Contract Personal Information (CPI).
-We must protect the privacy of this information both internally and externally because:
+At the Company, PII includes Protected Health Information (PHI), State Personal Information (SPI) and Contract Personal Information (CPI).
+Please refer to the PII card and the Information Classification Framework.
+Although not an exhaustive list, the following are some reasons we must protect and safeguard PII: